 The other 20%, which are comprised primarily of edge cases that are unique to each individual organization, necessitate additional help from consultants to ensure they are handled appropriately.
 The right consultant can tailor a Cerner implementation to your health system's specific situation in a financially viable manner.

-In order to ensure the full benefits of an electronic health records (EHR) implementation are realized, input from key hospital departments is essential.
+input from key hospital departments is essential.
 In particular, successful deployment of technologies like computerized physician order entry (CPOE) and clinical decision support (CDS) can depend on involving pharmacy stakeholders in the planning and implementation process.

 Advancements in healthcare technology are dependent on adoption by clinicians.
 Clinician adoption will only happen, however, when significant investments are made in staff training and in coming up with a more user-friendly system design.
 Once those issues have been addressed, then Electronic Health Records (EHR) and other emerging healthcare technology will be able to realize their full potential.